KevinVuongly/ProgrAmsterdam/README.md

 When picking Beam Search:
 - Input for the beam width

+Be careful!
+Boards bigger than 6x6 tend to be unsolvable through brute-force.
+Instead pick either the A*-search or the beam search to solve those type of boards.

 ## Solutions
 If the solver finds a solution, the solution(as a visualization and in a .csv file) will be saved in the __/solutions/the used algorithm/..__ folder.
 Some algorithms that we've implemented need a destination point.